-Step #2: Lavish the steaks with lots of pepper and salt.
+Step #2: Lavish the chuck steaks with a teaspoon ground pepper and salt.

-Step #3: Place the steaks in the ‘fridge for a couple of hours to absorb the spices.
+Step #3: Place steaks in the ‘fridge for a couple of hours to absorb the spices.

 Step #4: Make the chili herb butter: Mash 4 tablespoons soft butter, 1 teaspoon each of minced parsley and cilantro, ½ teaspoons minced chives.

 Step #5: Mince half of a Fresno chili.
 Add it to the butter mix with additional salt and pepper if needed.